All I Wish

 All I Wish (also titled A Little Something for Your Birthday) is a 2017 American romantic comedy film written and directed by Susan Walter and starring Sharon Stone (who was also a producer), Tony Goldwyn, Famke Janssen and Ellen Burstyn.
 It is Walter's directorial debut.

 Premise

-Senna Berges (Sharon Stone), a clothing designer, is desperate to find her soulmate.
+Senna Berges, a clothing designer, is desperate to find her soulmate.
 Despite the constant attempts to pursue her passion for fashion design, Senna follows a path of irresponsible behavior, changing jobs and having occasional relationships with younger men.
-Everything seems to be out of control for Senna until her 46th birthday party where she meets Adam (Tony Goldwyn).
+Everything seems to be out of control for Senna until her 46th birthday party where she meets Adam.